H4RUK7/web-app/README.md

-👑 Kings MRT - Multi-Resource Tracker
+👑 Kings MRT – Grocery Store Resource Management App

-Kings MRT (Multi-Resource Tracker) is a modern, web-based application designed to manage and monitor the distribution and usage of key supplies such as toiletries, food, water, snacks, and others in segmented modules.
+Kings MRT (Multi-Resource Tracker) is a dynamic and organized web-based grocery store application created to help manage and monitor essential resources across multiple categories.
+This platform was built using HTML, CSS, JavaScript, and Python for the backend.
+The application is structured into multiple segments, each handling a specific type of grocery resource such as toiletries, food, water, snacks, and others.
+It was designed to be simple, user-friendly, and efficient for both customers and store operators.
+📌 Project Objective

+The main goal of Kings MRT is to simplify how grocery stores track, display, and manage their available resources in real-time.
+Rather than having a cluttered interface, we separated the application into clean and focused segments that allow for better organization and ease of access.
+Each resource category has its own interface and logic, all connected under one system.
-🛠️ Tech Stack
+💻 Tech Stack Used

-    Frontend:

-        HTML5

-        CSS3

-        JavaScript (Vanilla JS)

-    Backend:

-        Python (Flask / Django)
+Frontend

+    HTML5: Structure and layout of the pages.

+    CSS3: Styling and responsive design to ensure the app looks clean and professional on all devices.

+    JavaScript: Handles dynamic content, user interaction, and enhances the user experience through interactivity.

+Backend

+    Python: Core server logic, processing requests, and managing data.

+    Flask (or Django, depending on implementation): Backend framework used to route requests, connect frontend with backend, and handle database interactions.

-📦 Features
+🔧 Core Features
-🔹 Segmented Resource Tracking
+🔹 Segmented Resource Categories

-Kings MRT organizes resources into the following categories:
+The grocery store inventory is categorized into clear segments:

-    🚿 Toiletries – Track items like soap, tissue, toothpaste, etc.
+    Toiletries – Includes items like tissue paper, soap, detergents, and personal hygiene products.

-    🍲 Food – Manage meals, groceries, and perishables.
+    Food – Covers groceries, vegetables, canned foods, dairy, and other meal ingredients.

-    💧 Water – Monitor bottled water, dispenser use, etc.
+    Water – Tracks bottled water, refill stations, and drinkable supplies.

-    🍫 Snacks – Log snacks and refreshments.
+    Snacks – Includes biscuits, chips, chocolate, drinks, and light refreshments.

-    📦 Others – Custom tracking for anything that doesn't fall under the above.
+    Others – A flexible category for items that don’t fall into any of the predefined sections (e.g., gift cards, batteries, cleaning tools).

-🔹 User-Friendly Interface

-    Responsive and intuitive frontend.

-    Easy navigation between resource segments.
+🔹 Clean UI & UX

+We created a neat interface using HTML and CSS to ensure customers and admins can navigate easily.
+Each resource section is represented with relevant icons or labels to make it visually understandable.
-🔹 Real-Time Updates
+🔹 Real-Time Interaction

-    Dynamic interaction powered by JavaScript.

-    Backend processing using Python for real-time data storage and retrieval.
+With JavaScript, the app responds in real-time as users add items, check inventories, or interact with different modules.
+No need to reload the entire page to get updates.
+🔹 Backend Integration

+All data collected from the frontend is sent to the backend where Python handles validation, processing, and possibly stores it in a database (e.g., SQLite or PostgreSQL).
+This makes it possible to expand the application to support user authentication, order tracking, and more.